The Soldier's Details

 - 454 No. 2 Cemetery, Tarsau.

-Whilst at Selarang Barracks, Singapore, Michael was selected with ‘D’ Force S Battalion to work on Thai-Burma Railway.
+At Singapore he worked at Jahore Bahru and was moved to Adam Park Camp and then back to Selarang Barracks, Singapore, Michael was selected with ‘D’ Force S Battalion to work on Thai-Burma Railway.
 He departed by train on a horror 4 day and night trip to Thailand on 14 March 1943.
 The Battalion departed by train in Singapore for Thailand on 14 May 1943.

 ‘D’ Force S Battalion included the largest number of men from the 2/4th than any other work force.
 Please read further.

 After arriving at Non Pladuk, Thailand, Michael’s group was trucked to Tarsau where they worked for several weeks.
 Tarsau was in fact the HQ camp for ‘D’ Force.
 The group was then moved to Konyu II to work near the Hellfire Pass cutting.
 The work conditions here were terribly hard, cutting in the rock face, using hammer and tap, avoiding explosives.
+The heat of working in white-rock cutting was intense.
 The men worked long hours and the Japanese were brutal.
 Many men became sick with tropical diseases and ulcers mostly on the lower legs caused by flying rock splints.
 Cholera broke out.

-200 men from S Battalion were sent to assist the Force working at Hintock Road Camp.
+200 men from S Battalion were sent to assist the Work Forces working at Hintock Road Camp.
 We cannot be absolutely sure about where Michael worked because men were often pulled out of groups to work at nearby projects for a week, 2 weeks, then returned.
 Records were not kept on their movements, only when the men were sick and these records were kept by the medical officers.
 S Battalion however, remained working around Kanyu II, Kinsaiyok and Hintok area.
-Michael would have been evacuated to Tarsau hospital where he died, he would have been accompanied by other men from 2/4th.
+Michael would have been evacuated sick to Tarsau hospital where he died, he would have been accompanied by other men from 2/4th.

 Initially he was buried at Tarsau however after the war his body was laid to rest at Kanchanaburi War cemetery with 91 mates from the 2/4th.